QianYe-stat/SRS/README.md

 elements of a vector with length\>1, and return the summary statistics including sample mean, sample standard deviation and etc.

-The function can additionally be used to illustrate the asymptotic properties of estimates based on SRS, which is also known as the central limit theorem.
+The functions in SRS can additionally be used to illustrate the asymptotic properties of estimates based on SRS, which is also known as the central limit theorem.

 ## Installation